StreetStrider/rootpath/README.md

 // get relative path from root rootpath.relative(path)

+// does this rootpath contains path as a subpath roootpath.contains(path)

 // root path of instance can be received via String/toString var base = String(rootpath)